GREEN Your Next Brigade!

 If you'd like to calculate your personal carbon footprint for your brigade flights, use this handy tool:

 This initiative is open to all volunteers who plan on participating in brigades in Honduras, Panama, and Nicaragua.
-Contributing is simple: let your chapter president and chapter advisor know that you want to donate to offset your flight!
-The program contribution for your brigade will then be adjusted to account for a $25 donation (€23/£18), which will offset the emissions of your flight over time.
+Contributing is simple: let your chapter president and Program Associate know that you want to donate to offset your flight!
+Your Donation Goal will then be adjusted to account for a $25 donation (€23/£18), which will offset the emissions of your brigade flight over time.

 The "Alianza por el Millón" (Alliance for a Million) initiative was created by the Panamanian Ministry of the Environment in order to promote the reforestation of 1 million hectares of land within the next 20 years.
 In setting this goal, the Ministry of the Environment has partnered with both public and private sector organizations dedicated to preserving local biodiversity and promoting sustainable forest management.
 As a primary supporter of environmental preservation throughout Panama, ANCON has agreed to support this initiative through its own reforestation efforts as a managing member.
 For each hectare reforested by ANCON, the organization will provide materials and maintenance for five years after the date of planting.